 Information pertaining to a student's disability and accommodations will be maintained in a file that is kept confidential and separate from the student's academic record.
 Appropriate faculty, staff and administrators may be informed regarding the disability, limitations, restrictions and accommodations when they have a need to know such information.

 - Application of the Committee on the Academic and Professional Evaluation of Students (CAPES) policies

 The policies and procedures of the school regarding promotion and retention are documented for each academic unit.
 These policies and procedures govern the relationship between the school and all students, including those with disabilities.
 The school is not obligated to retain a student with a disability who poses a significant threat to the health or safety of others when there is no reasonable accommodation that either eliminates or sufficiently reduces that risk.

 - Disabilities Oversight Committee

 There shall exist a standing Disabilities Oversight Committee composed of members designated by the dean of the School of Medicine.
-The committee shall have the following responsibilities: periodic review of requests for accommodations and accommodations granted, provide recommendations regarding accommodations for disabilities, and serve as requested on disability appeals committee.
+The committee shall have the following responsibilities: performing a periodic review of requests for accommodations and accommodations granted, providing recommendations regarding accommodations for disabilities, and serving as requested on disability appeals committee.
 This group serves as a resource regarding issues of significance to the institution and to students with disabilities.